 Prof. Dr. Brent Chamberlain, Utah State University

-Prof. Max Conrad, Louisiana State University, United States
+Prof. Max Conrad, Louisiana State University

 Prof. John W. Danahy, University of Toronto